-The work of Queen’s Young Leader award winner Jerome Cowans has been recognised by President Barack Obama during his recent visit to Jamaica.
+The work of Queen’s Young Leader award winner Jerome Cowans (right) has been recognised by President Barack Obama during his recent visit to Jamaica.

 Mr Obama singled out Jerome, to praise him for his work with Leaders Endeavouring for Adolescent Development (LEAD) which provides personal development opportunities for young people in Jamaica, so they will go on to better futures.